wp-plugins/woocommerce-pdf-invoices/readme.txt

 == Description ==
 This plugin simply generates a PDF Invoice based upon the customers order and automatically attaches it to the customer invoice email.
-Download the Woocommerce PDF Invoices plugin now!
+Download the WooCommerce PDF Invoices plugin now!
-The plugin adds a new settings page as a submenu within the Woocommerce main menu and gives the option to customize your invoice by adding a company logo, company address, additional company information, refunds policies, conditions etc. and more!
+The plugin adds a new settings page as a submenu within the WooCommerce main menu and gives the option to customize your invoice by adding a company logo, company address, additional company information, refunds policies, conditions etc. and more!

 = CUSTOMIZABLE =
 An invoice is a proffesional way of conducting business and every business is unique.
 That's why it is very important that your invoice contains the details your customers need.
-The Woocommerce PDF Invoices settings page gives you the possibility to fully customize your invoice.
+The WooCommerce PDF Invoices settings page gives you the possibility to fully customize your invoice.

 = AUTOMATIC =
 No more singly drafting invoices and manually sending invoices to your customers.
 No more waste of time.
 From now on, WooCommerce PDF Invoices does the job for you!